RyanSnodgrass/notredame_club_membership_app/README.md

 - On submit, stop me from submitting if the club name is over 30 characters.
 Alert me somehow of the problem.
 - As I type, provide an indicator next to the text input that displays the number of characters

-So basically I'm gonna build meetup.com
+So basically I'm building meetup.com

 Installation
 ===